epimorphics/qonsole/readme.md

     ]
 </pre>

-By default, each query gets all of the default prefixes declared in the configuration object.
+By default, each query gets all of the shared prefixes declared in the configuration object (see above).
 However this isn't always necessary.
 Simpler example queries may be easier to read if the prefixes shown are only those actually in use.
 There are two mechanisms you can use to control the prefixes used when displaying a query.
-Firstly, if the query itself includes `prefix` declarations, then only those prefixes will be shown.
-Alternatively, you can list the prefix keys that should be used with the query with a `prefixes` key in the configuration object:
+Firstly, if the query itself includes <code>prefix</code> declarations, then only those prefixes will be shown.
+Alternatively, you can list the prefix keys that should be used with the query with a <code>prefixes</code> key in the configuration object:

 <pre>